FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/index.md

 &grant_type=client_credentials
 ```

-It is important to note that the `publicId` that that you are providing as the client_id parameter, is a concatenation of the primary key for the client record, an underscore, and the random_id field from the client record.
+It is important to note that the `publicId` that you are providing as the client_id parameter, is a concatenation of the primary key for the client record, an underscore, and the random_id field from the client record.

 ## Usage